COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Automate creation of spreadsheets per department.
 * Maintain centralized access to all sheets while giving coordinators access to their own.
 * Increase our felxiblity to quickly adjust to feedback by writing code that made changes to all the department spreadsheets at once.
-* Allow coordinators to edit their inventory documents simultaneously.
-[WHAT DOES THIS MEAN?]
+* Allow coordinators to edit their inventory documents simultaneously in real time, preventing time spent on merging changes between document versions.
 * Aggregate and track progress for all departments in one location.
-* Work with our constraints and emphasize the efficiencies we needed.
-[THIS BULLET IS THE LEAST DESCRIPTIVE TO ME, SO DROP OR ADD MORE CONTEXT]

-Allowing technology not to be a roadblock gave us a lot of flexibility.
-Some comments we received from coordinators:

-    "Thank you for being patient and going with the flow in terms of our workloads at our departments."
-[IF WE HAVE ONLY ONE COMMENT, LET'S STRIKE THIS SENTENCE AND THE PREVIOUS TWO]

 #### Reporting
 To facilitate continuous reporting and track progress for all departments simultaneously, we built a central dashboard: